MINC

 MINC Software

 MINC software is also pretty difficult to find.
-I know of only one copy of the standard BASIC package, of course also on Bitsavers: http://bitsavers.org/bits/DEC/pdp11/floppyimages/minc/rx02/ ; these are floppy disk images that can be converted to an RK05 image to use with PDP2011.
+There is an older version of the sofware here: http://bitsavers.org/bits/DEC/pdp11/floppyimages/minc/rx02/ ; these are floppy disk images that can be converted to an RK05 image to use with PDP2011; see the page under the HOWTO section for documentation.